stefan-kolb/nucleus/README.md

 - Issues
 - Emails
 - Anything that comes into your mind ;-)

+Please make sure that all contributions pass the `bundle exec rake` command, which tests for code style violations and executes all tests.

 ### Add a new vendor
 TODO: add description